Cuomo reverses course on sexual harassment investigation, offers apology

 “New Yorkers have seen detailed, documented accounts of sexual harassment, multiple instances of intimidation, and the admitted withholding of information on the deaths of over 15,000 people,” de Blasio said in a statement.
 “Questions of this magnitude cannot hang over the heads of New Yorkers as we fight off a pandemic and economic crisis.”

-De Blasio called on the state legislature to revoke Cuomo’s emergency powers that overrule local control, as well as an investigation “completely independent of his office” into the sexual assault accusations, saying, “2021 must be a year of progress and recovery.
+De Blasio called on the state legislature to revoke Cuomo’s emergency powers that overrule local control, as well as an investigation “completely independent of his office” into the sexual harassment accusations, saying, “2021 must be a year of progress and recovery.
 These efforts for transparency must be met.”

 New York State Assemblyman Ron Kim, who earlier this month accused Cuomo of threatening to “destroy” him over Kim’s questions about the nursing homes scandal, piggybacked on de Blasio’s statement and called for Cuomo’s immediate resignation.